Pigmice2733/peregrine-frontend/docs/docs.md

 ## `POST`

-Admins can create schemas for their realms, super-admins can create schemas for main-season FRC games.
+Admins can create schemas for any event in their realms, EXCEPT for public realms which must use a standard schema for main-season FRC games.
+Only super-admins can create the standard schemas for main-season FRC games.

 ### Request